shadows911/baruf/content/p/names.md

 what names.

 Where will we look next?
 We've been trying to figure out a *semantic*
-fact: what individual(s) are designated by "Harry Potter."
-Previously we were able to figure this out using another semantic fact---the meaning of "Harry Potter."
+fact: what individual(s) are designated by "Harry Potter".
+Previously we were able to figure this out using another semantic fact---the meaning of "Harry Potter".
 But now that semantic fact has failed us.
 So we will have to look at *metasemantic* facts: in particular, the facts about *why* "Harry Potter" designates the individuals it does.
-How did it come to be that Harry Potter ("the" Harry Potter, the wizard, the hero of our stories) came to be designated by "Harry Potter"?
+How did it come to be that Harry Potter (*that* Harry Potter; the wizard, the hero of our stories) came to be designated by "Harry Potter"?
 How did he get his name?

 #### Semantic and metasemantic facts

-I mentioned above that Saul Kripke argued against Descriptivism in a series of lectures, later published as *Naming and Necessity.* An important feature of his arguments is that while he insists that the meaning of a proper name like "Harry Potter" cannot be some definite description like "the wizard who was born to James and Lily Potter on 31 July 1980 and survived a Killing Curse cast by Voldemort on Hallowe'en in 1981," he admits (on pages 57--58) that a description like that *may* be used to *fix the designation* of "Harry Potter":
+I mentioned above that Saul Kripke argued against Descriptivism in a series of lectures, later published as *Naming and Necessity*.
+An important feature of his argument is that while he insists that the meaning of a proper name like "Harry Potter" cannot be some definite description like "the wizard who was born to James and Lily Potter on 31 July 1980 and survived a Killing Curse cast by Voldemort on Hallowe'en in 1981", he admits (on pages 57--58) that a description like that *may* be used to *fix the designation* of "Harry Potter":

 > It seems plausible to suppose that, in some cases, the [designation]